Welcome to Dr. Kate Brilakis' Learning Portal

 nails

-1. first-degree burns are superficial, affects only the epidermis and usually heal in a few day; think sunburn.
+1. first-degree burns are superficial, affect only the epidermis and heal quickly

-3. third-degree burns extend deep into the epidermis and dermis, destroying the tissue and nerve endings.
+3. third-degree burns extend deep into the epidermis and dermis and destroy nerve endings

 4. fourth-degree burns are most damaging, affecting the both the dermis, epidermis as well as underlying muscle and bone.